Fireball9670/Jump-and-Run/README.md

 I will use Godot with GDScript to create the game logic and Pixelorama for designing characters, level, environments etc.

 ## Details
-While I'm in the initial learning stage of the game, the **Main** branch will primarily be my attempts to follow the tutorial mentioned at the top.
+While I'm in the initial learning stage of the game, the **Main** branch will be my attempts to follow the tutorial mentioned at the top.
-Whereas the **Testing** will be used to explore random ideas I have while working on the game.
+Whereas the **Testing** branch will be used to explore random ideas I have while working on the game.

 ## Results
 The (hopefully one day) finished game will be free and open source.